Design-Dude/ddBasecolor/README.md

 ## Methods
 ### Getter and setter methods
-These methods get or set the various properties of the color involved.
+These methods get or set the various properties of the colour involved.
 All properties will be updated accordingly.
 Setting the hsl values for example will also update the rgb and cmyk values.

 #### alpha(a)
 _a_ is an opacity value between 0 and 1 where 1 is fully opaque.